Sequential learning and control: Targeted exploration for robust performance: Dual Control

-The proposed approach, as outlined in Algorithm~\ref{alg:main}, yields a sequential learning and control strategy jointly from SDP \eqref{eq:opt_problem}: $\mathrm{(i)}$ a harmonic exploration input to generate data for maximum a posteriori estimation; $\mathrm{(ii)}$ a linear state-feedback (exploitation) which is implemented after exploration.
+\textit{Summary - proposed approach:} The proposed approach, as outlined in Algorithm~\ref{alg:main}, yields a sequential learning and control strategy jointly from SDP \eqref{eq:opt_problem}: $\mathrm{(i)}$ a harmonic exploration input to generate data for maximum a posteriori estimation; $\mathrm{(ii)}$ a linear state-feedback (exploitation) which is implemented after exploration.
 The resulting state-feedback explicitly depends on the generated data in terms of the mean estimate and (with high probability) guarantees stability and performance (cf. Theorem~\ref{thm:main}).
-The proposed control strategy has a dual effect in the sense that the choice of the harmonic exploration input shapes the uncertainty bound of the MAP estimate after exploration (cf. Lemma~\ref{lem1} \& Theorem~\ref{thm1}), which enters in the robust performance bound during exploitation (cf. Lemma~\ref{lemma:robust}).
+In general, direct state measurement, which is required for state-feedback, is a practical limitation.
+However, the assumption of i.i.d. process noise that is normally distributed with zero mean and known variance, and direct state measurement, allow the usage of standard MAP estimation which simplifies the exposition of the main results.
+The lower-bound on excitation that is derived is comparable to the Fisher information matrix \cite{pronzato2008optimal}, with the key difference that in the design process that follows, uncertainty arising from prior information is robustly accounted for.
+The proposed control strategy has a dual effect in the sense that the choice of the harmonic exploration input shapes the uncertainty bound of the MAP estimate after exploration (cf. Lemma~\ref{lem1} and Theorem~\ref{thm1}), which enters in the robust performance bound during exploitation (cf. Lemma~\ref{lemma:robust}).
 A main technical tool for establishing this link is the theory of spectral lines applied to the harmonic exploration (cf. Section~\ref{sec:exploration}).
 As a result, the proposed exploration is \emph{targeted} in the sense that the amplitudes at different frequencies influence both the magnitude and the shape/direction of the uncertainty after exploration, and hence the uncertainty that is accounted for in the (robust) control design.
 Our dual control approach uses Problem~\eqref{eq:opt_problem}, which minimizes the energy of the exploration input such that a specified performance can be guaranteed for the closed loop after the exploration phase.
 With trivial modifications, it is also possible to solve the converse problem, i.e., optimizing the closed-loop performance after exploration subject to a constraint on the exploration energy.